What is Ray Core?

 .remote() instead of calling it normally.

-This remote call yields a future, a so-called Ray object reference, that you can then fetch with
+This remote call returns a future, a so-called Ray object reference, that you can then fetch with

 # Define the square task. @ray.remote def square(x): return x * x # Launch four parallel square tasks. futures = [square.remote(i) for i in range(4)] # Retrieve results. print(ray.get(futures)) # -> [0, 1, 4, 9]